HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-4 Batteries.md

 ***Warning***: Avoid creating sparks near a charging lead-acid battery.
 The hydrogen gas it emits is flammable, and a spark could lead to an explosion — not the kind of bang you want in your shack!
 For this reason many people prefer to avoid keeping lead-acid batteries indoors.

-> Here's a real-world cautionary tale: I once tried to connect lead-acid batteries in parallel for a battery bank.
-Long story short, I mixed up the connections and ended up with a smoking cable hot enough to melt rubber.
-The moral?
-Always double-check your connections and use fuses!
+> 🔥 Here's a real-world cautionary tale: While attempting to connect lead-acid batteries in parallel to build a battery bank, an operator once reversed the wiring.
+The result?
+A smoking cable hot enough to melt rubber.
+Fortunately, the damage was limited—but it's a vivid reminder to always double-check your connections and use proper fusing.
+>
+> There's ample evidence that even experienced operators can make mistakes like this—including some who go on to write books on the subject.

 **Lithium-Ion Batteries**:
 - Overcharging is a big no-no. It can lead to overheating or even fire.
 Stick to the charger that came with your radio.